grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Yes, I think we should dump the diesel.
 Even if we get to the surface, we could lose the boat if the cargo hold keeps flooding and we can't figure out how to empty it.
 That's a bigger risk than not having enough fuel to get to a port if we do manage to keep the boat on the surface."

 Captain Percy considered.
 But sometimes considerations are meaningless.
 They had passed the point of developing a strategy to evade their pursuers.
 For a submarine captain, the situation she now faced was the single biggest nightmare: get to the surface at any cost.
-Knowing that, the decision to blow out the fuel ballast tanks --- to dump all their diesel in the ocean --- was not even one that had to be made.
+Knowing that, the decision to blow out the fuel ballast tanks --- to dump all their diesel fuel in the ocean --- was not even one that had to be made.

 "OK Hemi.
 Come up here.
 Keep her under control.
 I'll blow the fuel ballast myself."